Skip to main content

 What is Knowledge Exchange?

-Higher Education Providers (HEPs), such as universities, teach students and undertake research that creates new and useful knowledge.
+Higher education providers (HEPs), such as universities, teach students and undertake research that creates new and useful knowledge.
 But they also work with many different types of partner to ensure that this knowledge can be used for the benefit of the economy and society - this is known as knowledge exchange (KE).

 Who are Research England?

 Research England are part of UK Research & Innovation.
-We are a public body who fund Higher Education Providers to undertake research and knowledge exchange.
+We are a public body who fund Higher education providers to undertake research and knowledge exchange.
 You can find out more about Research England on our main website.

 How do I use the KEF dashboards?